-- 6. For the Synchronize Y to X axis on field: - □ Select Dimension to compare different measures or objectives on the X-Axis and Y-Axis, with the same dimension value on the X-Axis and Y-Axis.
-This option causes the Y-Axis dimension value to mirror the X-Axis dimension value. - □ Select Metric to compare the same measure or objectives on the X-Axis and Y-Axis, with different dimension values on the X-Axis and Y-Axis.
-This option causes the Y-Axis measure or objective value to mirror the X-Axis measure or objective value. - Select Don't sync to suppress automatic mirroring of Y to X. - 7.
-Specify the Y-Axis options. - Select the Measure radio button to display a measure on the Y-Axis, or select the Objective radio button to display an objective on the Y-Axis. - Select the specific measure or objective from the drop-down menu beneath the radio buttons.
+Ο. 101 the Synthionize F to X axis on held.
+Select Dimension to compare different measures or objectives on the X-Axis and Y-Axis, with the same dimension value on the X-Axis and Y-Axis.
+This option causes the Y-Axis dimension value to mirror the X-Axis dimension value.
+Select Metric to compare the same measure or objectives on the X-Axis and Y-Axis, with different dimension values on the X-Axis and Y-Axis.
+This option causes the Y-Axis measure or objective value to mirror the X-Axis measure or objective value.
+Select Don't sync to suppress automatic mirroring of Y to X. 7.
+Sp ecify the Y-Axis options.
+Select the Measure radio button to display a measure on the Y-Axis, or select the Objective radio button to display an objective on the Y-Axis.
+Select the specific measure or objective from the drop-down menu beneath the radio buttons.
 If you selected Metric in the Synchronize Y to X axis on field, the metric chosen for the X-Axis automatically appears here.
 Select the dimension and its value from the drop-down menus, or select All to display information at the top level of that dimension.
 If you selected Dimension in the Synchronize Y to X axis on field, the dimension and its value chosen for the X-Axis automatically appears here.

-8. Click Correlate when you have supplied the criteria.

-Tip: Depending on your browser security, you might be asked if you want to open or save the file.
-Click Open.

-PMF generates two views.
+8. Cli ck Correlate when you have supplied the criteria. - Depending on your browser security, you might be asked if you want to open or save a file.
+Click Open. ΡN 1F generates two views.